 The good news on this blood pressure and cardiovascular health front is that a whole-food, plant-based diet has been shown to be helpful.

-One measure that probably won't be taken at the doctor's office, but that you should know, when you're knowing your numbers, is your waist circumference.
+One measure that probably won't be taken at the doctor's office, but that you should know, when you're wanting to know your numbers, is your waist circumference.

-What waist circumference does, is it's a measurement around your waist, and that is a better predictor than body mass index in helping to decide or determine if there's concern about weight.
+Waist circumference is simply a measurement around your waist, and that is a better predictor than body mass index in helping to decide or determine if there's concern about weight.

-A waist circumference of greater than about 35 inches for women and 40 inches for men increases the risk of health problems like increased risk of heart disease, increased risk of type two diabetes.
+A waist circumference of greater than about 35 inches for women and 40 inches for men increases the risk of health problems like increased risk of heart disease and increased risk of type two diabetes.

 All those things that we're worried about when we're talking about having too much weight.

-So whether your doctor measures it at the office or you do it at home, grab a measuring tape, and find your narrowest area and that will help you just tell better than BMI whether or not you have to be concerned about increased health risk due to weight.
+So whether your doctor measures it at the office or you do it at home, all you have to do is simply grab a measuring tape and find and measure your largest area in the vicinity of your belly button and that will help tell better than BMI whether or not you have to be concerned about increased health risk due to weight.

 Another measure that we can look at is comparing the waist circumference to the hips circumference.